 You’re wondering what the difference between Growth Hacking and digital marketing is?
-Or what Growth Hackers do differently from digital marketers?
+Or what do Growth Hackers do differently from digital marketers?

 You are not alone!